izelnakri/hello_phoenix/README.md

 # Concerns
 - make phoenix/elixir read assets.json and use it in the layout files(priv/static/js/ is the compiled directory)
-- paper_trail (none - biggest problem)
+- paper_trail (none - biggest problem), paper_trail isnt perfect either
-- session support is problematic in Elixir (for distributed systems - problematic)
+- session support is problematic in Elixir (for distributed systems - problematic = minor)
 - railroady
-- slugs (problematic)
+- slugs (problematic, not much native support is better than ruby)
-- search (few libraries)
+- search (few libraries, should be done on database level)
 - global_phone (good to have)

 do deployment